 Considering the risk factors for potential damage to your car is an important part of determining if you need this coverage.
 It’s hard to know when disaster will strike.
 Comprehensive can help you be ready for those life-changing disasters.

-Comprehensive car insurance may be mandatory when you’re taking a loan.
+Comprehensive insurance may be mandatory when you’re taking a loan.
 The amount of coverage that you need to buy is up to your moneylender.
 In many cases, your lender will require that you buy full coverage.
 They do this to protect their financial interest in your vehicle.

 Your car’s value is important to consider if you’re thinking about getting comprehensive coverage.
 If you happen to drive an old beater, there may not be a reason to purchase it.
 This is because the cost of the coverage may exceed the value of the vehicle itself.
 On the other hand, if you drive a much newer model that’s worth far more than an old one, it may be wise to protect your assets and the vehicle by buying this coverage.